SiggiSmara/tecanFluentWorklists/topup/README.md

 Also in some cases the aliquot in the destination surpassed or equalled the wanted final volume in which case nothing was to happen (no removal of liquid in the destination).

+And a sample tracking list was to be produced keeping track of source and destination and how much volume was added.